ha-shine/losk/README.md

 - [ ] Currently, all the enums (Stmt, Expr, Literal, etc.) contains fields which is not very ergonomics.
 Convert their inner fields into their own struct.
 - [ ] Main CLI for interpreter that can run as REPL environment or with a source file
+- [ ] Scanner is a good candidate for rewriting the output as an iterator.
+The iterator will have mutable access to the scanner itself to increment token index.

 ### Challenges